larpchronicles/rules/rules-topics/999_changelog.md

 * Dead Visible?
 To No
 * Silence Visible?
 To No
 * Weaken Visible?
 To Yes
-* Added Added “How to Diagnose” Table with below
+* Added Added "How to Diagnose" Table with below
 * ANIMATE - Identify
 * BERSERK - Visible
 * BLEED OUT - First Aid